The micro-battle mission is a one-pager that lives throughout the micro-battle

-- Strategy: What are you trying to do strategically here?
+- Confirm strategic intent: What are you trying to do strategically here?
 How does this initiative link to your insurgent mission and your full-potential strategy?
 From the outset, this ties micro-battles to the revolution you are pursuing in your industry and your quest to maximize the company’s long-term value.

-- Failure point and prototype: What is the first failure point of this strategic initiative and how can you launch a prototype to begin failing fast, adapting and learning your way to a solution?
-Getting this right requires tapping the accumulated expertise of your leadership team by asking, “Folks, you’ve been in the business a long time—give some guidance here.
-What is the most important thing that can go wrong and how should we address it?’’
+- Create winning prototype: What’s the first failure point of this strategic initiative and how can you launch a prototype to begin failing fast, adapting and learning your way to a solution?
+Getting this right requires tapping the accumulated expertise of your leaders by asking, “Folks, you’ve been in the business a long time—give some guidance here.
+What’s the most important thing that can go wrong and how should we address it?’’

-- Behavioral change: What are the behaviors and habits that will get in the way of a full rollout and how can you mitigate them?
+- Deploy: What is the most effective way to roll out the solution to the broader organization?
+What obstacles might lie in the way?
+What are the behaviors and habits that might hamper adoption and how can you mitigate them?
 Senior leaders aren’t babes in the woods.
 They’ve seen too many global initiatives fail in the rollout phase.
 Feeble initiatives were often at fault, but many times, a good initiative failed when leaders underestimated how much behavioral change would be required of the organization.
 So leaders need to think about this up-front.

 - Who can deliver a prototype that both addresses specific customer needs and can be developed into a repeatable model that can be scaled?
 This requires skills of intimacy that can deliver the benefits of difference and skills of scale that can deliver the benefits of sameness.